 Cultivating Understanding and Empathy: As social workers, we can guide clients in interpreting the genogram and help them see how their family history and relationships have shaped their lives.
 This understanding fosters compassion and supports healing within the family unit.

 Creating a genogram is a crucial part of using it effectively in social work practice.
-Let’s delve into the process of creating a genogram, from gathering information to organizing and presenting it.
+Let’s delve into the process of creating a social work genogram, from gathering information to organizing and presenting it.

-Note: When creating a genogram, it’s important to approach it with sensitivity, accuracy, and creativity.
+Note: When creating a social work genogram, it’s important to approach it with sensitivity, accuracy, and creativity.
 Respect client confidentiality and ensure you have their consent when collecting and using family information.

 Gathering Information: Building the Family Picture